Ballot fiasco delays results in vote-by-mail pioneer Oregon

 In the Democratic primary for Oregon’s 5th Congressional District, seven-term Rep. Kurt Schrader, a moderate, was trailing in the vote behind progressive challenger Jamie McLeod-Skinner.
 The outcome could have an outsized impact in November, with the possibility that voters could flip the seat for the GOP.

 Hall said the problem came to light May 3, when workers put the first ballots returned through the vote-counting machine.
-About 70 or 80 ballots from each batch of 125 were spit out as unreadable because their barcodes were more faint and slightly blurred.
+About 70 or 80 ballots from each batch of 125 were spat out as unreadable because their barcodes were fainter and slightly blurred.
 It was too late to print and mail new ballots, she said.

-As Election Day approached and ballots stacked up, Hall said she allowed elections workers to take the weekend off because just three people signed up to work Saturday or Sunday.
+As Election Day approached and ballots stacked up, Hall said she allowed election workers to take the weekend off because just three people signed up to work Saturday or Sunday.

 “We have people mostly between the ages of 70 and 85” and they need rest, she said.